zyjj-cc/anichart.js/readme.md

 This project is open source and free.

-This is a Web, Node and other environments, using TypeScript or JavaScript programming animation library.
+This is a web environment, using TypeScript programming animation library.
 It can be used in data visualization, video animation display, opening and ending and other fields.

-Currently under development, although the functions have been implemented, but there is no friendly interface, to make their own works need to read the source code and understand JavaScript programming.
+Currently under development, although the features have been implemented, but does not provide a friendly interface, want to make their own work need to read the source code and understand Typescript programming.

-At present, both front-end and back-end exported video use built-in FFMPEG.
-Ability to export MP4 directly.
-If the WASM version of FFMPEG is too slow, it also supports exporting PNG sequences and calling local FFMPEG to generate video.
+If you feel that the wasm version of FFmpeg is too slow, it also supports exporting Png sequences and calling local FFmpeg to generate videos.

-The construction of a human-computer friendly website is already underway, but it will be a long time before it is complete.

 This project needs the technical support of all the technical personnel.
 But if you're just a regular user, you can also support it through sponsorship.
 You can use Alipay or WeChat to support through [AZZ](https://azz.net/jannchie).
 It can also be supported by GitHub Sponsor (one credit card is required).